 We deem it urgently necessary to increase the safety sensitivity of managers, supervisors and workers to eliminate industrial accidents and to prevent the retirement of experienced employees and replacement of staff from resulting in any degradation in safety and environmental management at our sites.
 Accordingly, we make and implement annual safety education plans for each of our sites and check their learning levels.
 We also give support for the educational curriculum of our partner companies in a planned manner toward the elimination of industrial accidents at those companies.

-The following shows the occupational safety-related training provided by the head office.
+The following shows the occupational safety-related training provided by the head office in Japan.
 Those participating in the training from the sites make use of what they have learned through the training to conduct safety activities at their respective workplaces.

-Number of participants in the occupational health and safety training provided by the head office in 2021
+Number of participants in the occupational health and safety training provided by the head office in Japan in 2022